TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

 You have the option to contribute to both stages or just a single stage in the review process.

 If you're able to improve the patch yourself, your contribution would be very much appreciated.
-Visit :ref:`lifeOfAPatch-improve-patch` to find out about what happens once a patch has been submitted for approval.
+Visit :ref:`lifeOfAPatch-improve-patch` to find out more about how you can help improve patches.

 .. seealso::